dantleech/blog/content/posts/2024-08-29-col-de-tourmalet.md

 I felt good climbing Pyresourde.
-As I passed 1000m as I was vibing to Stevie Wonder's "Free" and my muscles were aching but working, sweat pouring from my pores, the sun was shining but cool, the landscape spectacular and I had endorphine chills flooding through my body and I let out a coarse throated "whoop" and I felt great.
+As I passed 1000m as I was vibing to Stevie Wonder's "Free" and my muscles were aching but working, sweat pouring from my pores, the sun was shining but cool, the landscape spectacular and I had endorphin chills flooding through my body and I let out a coarse throated "whoop" and I felt great.

 ![OpenCamera/IMG_20240829_091217.jpg](/images/spain2024/202408281956-5lacoo.jpg)
 *And some great commune names*

-Soon afterwards I saw a cyclist with paniers in my rearview mirror and he was gaining very slowly but surely and a conversation would probably ensue.
+Soon afterwards I saw a cyclist with panniers in my rear-view mirror and he was gaining very slowly but surely and a conversation would probably ensue.
 I wanted that conversation to be over so I pulled in and slowed "Salut!"

 "Salut!"
 I said and then "Comment ca va?"
 "Bien et toi" I replied "Bien"

 He was from Bryancon and cycling east to west, camping if it was raining, bivouac if not.
 After talking he pulled in behind me and I saw that he was travelling with his girlfriend and we went three of us to the summit.

 ![OpenCamera/IMG_20240829_100326.jpg](/images/spain2024/202408281956-7twistinghairpins.jpg)
 *Looking at the hairpin rises*

 At the summit I didn't hang around.
-I took my photos and said goodbye to the couple who had sat down for a sandwhich.
+I took my photos and said goodbye to the couple who had sat down for a sandwich.
 I was hungry and after the significant descent I stopped in a village by a river and it was 10:30 and I cracked open the French of equivalent of baked beans drank some water and then continued to the next col.